giantswarm/cert-manager-app/README.md

 If you are using a version of the app prior to `v1.0.8` then please upgrade to `v1.0.8` before carrying out the following steps.

+A [migration script](files/migrate-v090-to-v200.sh) is provided in the `files/` directory of this repository.
+If you use it, please read the help text thoroughly.

 1: First cordon the Chart custom resource.
 This ensures that `chart-operator` doesn't try and replace the app until the following steps are complete.

 ```bash